 await tester.tap(find.byType(StyledButton));

-// 4.
-Verify that the onPressed callback was triggered.
+// 5.
+Verify the onPressed callback was successfully invoked.

 expect(wasTapped, isTrue);